-RSTP (Rapid Spanning Tree Protocol), IEEE 802.1W then superseded by IEEE 802.1D-2004, is also supported in ATOP's managed switches.
+RSTP (RapidSpanning Tree Protocol), IEEE 802.1W then superseded by IEEE 802.1D-2004, is also supported in ATOP's managed switches.
 It is an evolution of the STP, but it is still backwards compatible with standard STP.
 RSTP has the advantage over the STP.
 When there is a topology change such as link failure in the network, the RSTP will converge significantly faster to a new spanning tree topology.
 RSTP improves convergence on point-topoint links by reducing the Max-Age time to 3 times Hello interval, removing the STP listening state, and exchanging a handshake between two switches to quickly transition the port to forwarding state.

-MSTP (Multiple Spanning Tree Protocol) is also a standard defined by the IEEE 802.1s that allows multiple VLANs to be mapped to a single spanning tree instance called MST Instance, which will provide multiple pathways across the network.
+MSTP (Multiple Spanning TreeProtocol) is also a standard defined by the IEEE 802.1s that allows multiple VLANs to be mapped to a single spanning tree instance called MST Instance, which will provide multiple pathways across the network.
 It is compatible with STP and RSTP.
 To support lager network, MSTP groups bridges/switches into regions that appear as a single bridge to other devices.
 Within each region, there can be multiple MST instances.
 MSTP shares common parameters as RSTP such as port path costs.
 MSTP also help prevent switching loop and has rapid convergence when there is a topology change.
 It is possible to have different forwarding paths for different MST instances.
 This enables load balancing of network traffic across redundant links.

 This section describes how to setup the spanning tree protocol (STP), rapid spanning tree protocol (RSTP), and Multiple Spanning Tree Protocol (MSTP).
-Figure 2.113 depicts the dropdown menu for Spanning Tree.
+Figure 2.109 depicts the dropdown menu for Spanning Tree.

-+ Basic -Mode Setting-

-Wode Setting

-+ Administration

-+ QoS Mode STP V

-+ Port

-+ Power Over Ethernet Update

-+ Trunking

-+ Unicast/Multicast MAC Main Setting-

-+ GARP/GVRP/GMRP NOTE: Enable enemping tree fund tion mouhe cause the Web discoun act more than

-+ IGMP/IP Multicast "Forward Delay Time x 2" seconds tion maybe cause the Web disconners. ect more than

-+ SNMP

-- Spanning Tree Enabled

-Setting Priority (0~61440) 32768

-Bridge Info Maximum Age (6~40) 20

-Port Setting Hello Time (in second, 1~10) 2

-MSTP Instance Forward Delay(in second, 4~30) 15

-+ VLAN BPDU Guard Enabled

-+ Security

-+ ERPS/Ring Update
+Technologies P 1.1 1.2 2.1 2.2 3.1 1.3 1.4 2.3 2.4 3.5 Copper Link Up Link Down Fiber Link Up Not Available Not Available 3.2 3.3 3.4 4.1 4.2 3.6 3.7 3.8 4.3 4.4 + Basic ^ + Administration + Forwarding Mode Setting RSTP + Redundancy + Port + Trunking Update + Unicast/Multicast MAC + GARP/GVRP/GMRP + IP Multicast Main Setting NOTE: Enable spanning-tree func tion maybe cause the Web disconne ect more than "For + SNMP - Spanning Tree Enabled Priority (0~61440) 32768 Setting Bridge Info Maximum Age (6~40) Hello Time (in second, fixed to 2) 20 Port Setting MSTP Instance Forward Delay(in second, 4~30) BPDU Guard Enabled 15 + VLAN + Security BPD0 Guard Enabled Update + ERPS/Ring

-Figure 2.113 Spanning Tree Dropdown Menu
+Figure 2.109 Spanning Tree Dropdown Menu